Manitoba

 • involvement by individuals in their own care and health care decisions

-• a “door” to care for those who might not look for or know where to go for services.
+• a “door” to care for those who might not look for or know where to go for service.